 Would you enjoy informal discussion on a regular basis with colleagues willing to share information and best practices for their investments?

-New this year, the Investment Engagement Group: Midsized Foundations will establish a small group of like-sized foundation professionals for quarterly communication to share insights, discuss challenges, and engage in peer learning around investment portfolios.
+New this year, the Topical Engagement Group: Investment Best Practices will establish a small group of like-sized foundation professionals for quarterly communication to share insights, discuss challenges, and engage in peer learning around investment portfolios.

 Participation in the group will support financial decision making through informal peer benchmarking and provide a supportive network for advice and feedback on challenges and opportunities in managing foundation finances.